818 Election and Reply [R-07.2015]

 After a final requirement for restriction, the applicant, in addition to making any reply due on the remainder of the action, may petition the Director to review the requirement.
 Petition may be deferred until after final action on or allowance of claims to the invention elected, but must be filed not later than appeal.
 A petition will not be considered if reconsideration of the requirement was not requested (see § 1.181).

 To preserve the right to petition from the requirement for restriction, all errors to be relied upon in the petition must be distinctly and specifically pointed out in a timely filed traverse by the applicant.
 The petition may be deferred until after final action on or allowance of the claims to the elected invention.
 In any event, the petition must not be filed later than the filing date of the notice of appeal.
 If applicant does not distinctly and specifically point out supposed errors in the restriction requirement, the election should be treated as an election without traverse and be so indicated to the applicant by use of form paragraph 8.25.02.

 ¶ 8.25.02 Election Without Traverse Based on Incomplete Reply

-Where, however, there is a traverse on the ground that there is some relationship (other than and in addition to the linking claim) that also prevents restriction, the merits of the requirement are contested and not admitted.
-If restriction is made final in spite of such traverse, the right to petition is preserved even though all linking claims are canceled.
-When a final restriction requirement is contingent on the nonallowability of the linking claims, applicant may petition from the requirement under 37 CFR 1.144 without waiting for a final action on the merits of the linking claims or applicant may defer his or her petition until the linking claims have been finally rejected, but not later than appeal.
-See 37 CFR 1.144 and MPEP § 818.03(c).
+Regardless of the presence of a linking claim, a proper traverse must include a written statement of the reasons for traverse, distinctly and specifically pointing out the supposed errors upon which the applicant relies for his or her conclusion that the requirement is in error.
+If restriction is made final following consideration of a traverse, the right to petition is preserved even if all linking claims are canceled.
+When a final restriction requirement is contingent on the nonallowability of the linking claims, applicant may petition from the requirement under 37 CFR 1.144 without waiting for a final action on the merits of the linking claims or applicant may defer his or her petition until the linking claims have been finally rejected, but not later than the notice of appeal.
+See 37 CFR 1.144 and MPEP § 818.01(c).